gokictech/UnityML/lessons/game/lesson.6.md

 > The river sections are occupying the same space.
 > When we run our game, unity is applying physics to it.
 > Having two physical objects occupying the same space is physically impossible!
-> So Unity physics calculations is pushing the objects away from each other.
+> So Unity physics calculation is pushing the objects away from each other.
 > Which gives us that cool behaviour! :P
 > Alrighty, fix your project and let's go to the next lesson!